Isle of Wight Guru

 The Wighty 90 - Isle of Wight's Most Scenic Driving Route

-If you're looking for a scenic driving route which covers hundreds of miles...you won't find it on the Isle of Wight.
+If you're looking for a scenic driving route that covers hundreds of miles...you won't find it on the Isle of Wight.
 Try Route 66 in the USA or the North Coast 500 in Scotland.

-Of course you'll get a better view if you cycle or walk (and you won't be suffocating our choking planet) but driving is a good way to get a feel for the Island if you have limited time.
+Of course, you'll get a better view if you cycle or walk (and you won't be suffocating our choking planet) but driving is a good way to get a feel for the Island if you have limited time.
 Please allow an extra two or three hours for the time you'll spend stuck behind a tractor.

 If you click on this Google Maps link, it should open it up in your Sat Nav if you're using an Android phone.
+The slight snag is that there's always at least one road closed, so Google comes up with some alternative route that'll take you through an industrial estate instead.
+Anyway, let's not stress about the little details.

 We call it (*drumroll*) The Wighty 90...